 Data Governance Requirements

-Many organization with hierarchical or hub & spoke reporting must consider local and global governance of data such as
+Many organizations with hierarchical or hub & spoke reporting must consider local and global governance of data such as

 - Unique program-specific requirements to meet different funders

 - Aggregation of reporting at a higher level through auto-roll up

 - Permission for third party verification or auditing

 Evaluating programs like poverty alleviation, hunger, and job creation can be complicated.
 Many of the programs funded by the world bank of related agencies may require rigorous research design.
 These programs usually involve an ecosystem of players and multiple entrepreneurs or nonprofits working in their communities.